Medicine Man

 With all sincerity, I can only state that I feel blessed.
 Yes, there have been additional close calls that I fortunately survived.
 Based on what was learned from the Medicine Man I presume I must be doing my job properly, and I believe I am still receiving guidance from both, the Medicine Man who I have not seen since moving away from Ruidoso, and from a woman who has come in and out of my life for over fifteen years.
 I am happy to be able to say, I am still here.

-About 45 years later in life, when lost and feeling that I had failed in my responsibilities, I retreated to the desert for several years and gained guidance from spirits to whom I prayed and who helped me find my return to the light.
+About 45 years later in life, when lost and feeling that I had failed in my responsibilities, I retreated to the desert for several years and gained guidance from spirits to whom I prayed and who helped me find my path back to the light.

 There are times I wonder how long I will carry on.
 Yet, for being able to carry on, I am grateful and give thanks to the spirits who make it possible.

 The Medicine Man did say that I would find eternal love with my earthly Spirit of Light, later in life and to be patient.
 Patient I have been, and mistakes I have made along the way.
-The patience has paid off as I have finally learned and feel that internal feeling which I am unable to describe but which warms my being and brings to my face the smile I recall coming to the face of the Medicine Man who reached into my soul and provided answers to questions that had bothered me so.
+The patience has paid off as I have finally learned and feel that internal feeling that brings to my face the sort of smile I recall coming to the face of the Medicine Man who reached into my soul and provided answers to questions that had bothered me so.